Health Risks of Nicotine for Youth

 - American Lung Association: Is it safe to use electronic cigarettes while pregnant?

 Call 1-800-222-1222 for poison emergencies.

-This information is also available in PDF form: Health Risks of Nicotine for Youth (PDF)
+This information is also available as a PDF: Health Risks of Nicotine for Youth (PDF)